-Officially called as the commonwealth of Pennsylvania is located in the Mid-Atlantic, Northeastern and the Great Lakes Region of the United States.
-Its population in the year 2011 was 12,742,886.
-On the basis of gross state product, it is ranked as the 6th in the nation.
+Officially called as the Commonwealth of Pennsylvania is located in the Mid-Atlantic, Northeastern and the Great Lakes Region of the United States.
+Its population in the year 2016 was ~12.8 million.
+By gross state product, it is ranked as the 6th in the nation.
 The state experiences a variety of climates because of its topographical diversity.
-The majority of the state has a humid climate, with the exception of the south eastern corner.
+The majority of the state has a humid climate, with the exception of the southeastern corner.

-Around 50 fortune 500 companies are based here like GE Transportation Systems (the largest producer of train locomotives in the United States), U.S. Steel, PPG Industries, H.J.
+Around 50 fortune 500 companies are based here like Comcast, Amazon, IBM, GE Transportation Systems (the largest producer of train locomotives in the United States), U.S. Steel, PPG Industries, H.J.
 Heinz to name a few.
 After Wal-Mart, the University of Pennsylvania is the largest private employers in Pennsylvania.
-In this state a number of renowned people have received education, which includes revolutionary environmentalist Rachel Carson, business magnate Warren Buffet and Donald Trump along with numerous noble prize winners.
+In this state, some renowned people have received education, which includes revolutionary environmentalist Rachel Carson, business magnate Warren Buffet and Donald Trump along with numerous noble prize winners.

 Pennsylvania is the best place for students interested in American cultural, heritage, medical studies, law, etc.

 The University of Pennsylvania has the most prestigious law schools, and a medical training network, which is so vast that it has made the university the largest private employer.
 The university alone has 100 four-year colleges around the state.
-Its tuition and fees are around $43,000 (2014, for undergrads).
+Its tuition and fees are around $52,000 (2016).

 Carnegie Mellon University is a central hub for students who want to make their career in engineering and science-related studies.